-- Born in Scotland, raised and living in Australia
+- Born in Scotland, raised in Sydney and living in Melbourne, Australia.

 - Mum to one spunky little little boy and step mum to three fantastic young adults.

-- Things I love: strong black tea, healthy, toxin free living, running, handbags, craft, travelling, planning parties, musicals and learning new things!
+- Love strong black tea, books, healthy living, running, craft, travelling, planning parties, musicals and learning new things!

 This is my story…

 At 4am on a Thursday morning, nearly 6 weeks before my due date, I said to my husband

-‘I think my waters just broke… I have to go to work tomorrow!’
+‘I think my waters just broke… but I have to go to work tomorrow!’